ficoncei/Online-learning-framework/README.md

-# Online-learning-framework
+# Reinforcement Learning framework for security optimisation

-# What Online-learning-framework?
+# What is RL framework for security optimisation?
-Online-learning-framework is a framework in C++ that addresses the iot survival problem with the implementation of several RL algorithms in the same framework, for fair comparison. (see systemmodel.png and iot-survival repository).
+This framework coded in C++ addresses an IoT device survival problem.
+An IoT device is underfed by an Energy Harvester and is obliged to make security decisions to stay alive and still try to maximise packet security (see systemmodel.png).

 # Machine Learning for IoT device survival
-Several RL algorithms are coded in C++ in this framework:
+The RL algorithms coded in C++ in this framework are:
-- Q-learning - an off policy RL method that explores the action value function
-- Double Q-learning - a less biased version of Q-learning that requires more memory and tends to learn faster
+- Double Q-learning - a less biased version of Q-learning that requires more memory due to the use of two Q-tables instead of one but that tends to learn faster
-- SARSA - an on-policy learning method
-- Expected SARSA - an off-policy variant of SARSA with an update rule that accounts for the expected value of the action a_{n+1}
+- Expected SARSA - an off-policy algorithm, variant of SARSA that has an update rule that accounts for the expected value of the action a_{n+1}, i.e., considers both the probability of selecting an action and the action value of that same action.

-- n step SARSA - an on-policy learning method that makes updates to Q-tables every n time slots
+# How to play with the framework
+The framework has all the code bulked in one .c file.
+It has several parameters related to the system model that can be tuned.
+Double Q-learning or Expected SARSA can be chosen as the learning algorithm.
+Learning time can be tuned and the framework outputs files where the learned policies, the current Q-tables and the number of visits to each state-action pair are displayed for convergence control.